 Personal, Social and Emotional Development

 Through a balance of child initiated play and directed activities, we will be learning that we are special and ways that we are unique.
 We will be learning how to make friends and how to manage our feelings and behaviour in school.
 We will learn to express ourselves, using kind hands, kind feet and kind words.
-We will learn to be tolerant of each other, wait our turn, be friendly to each other and be patient when we have to wait.
+We will learn to be tolerant of each other, wait our turn, be friendly to each other, and be patient when we have to wait.
 We will learn to ask people to play with us and use their ideas too in our games.
-We will learn to try new things, as well as developing the confidence to ask for help when we need it.
+We will learn to try new things, as well as develop the confidence to ask for help when we need it.

 Communication and Language